11ty/11ty-website/src/docs/debug-performance.md

 node --cpu-prof ./node_modules/.bin/eleventy --quiet
 ```

 This will write a `CPU.***.cpuprofile` file to the same directory.

-[SpeedScope](https://www.speedscope.app/) is a great web site that will help you look at a visual representation of this data, with a special node to the `Left Heavy` and `Sandwich` visuals!
+[SpeedScope](https://www.speedscope.app/) is a great web site that will help you look at a visual representation of this data, with a special nod to the `Left Heavy` and `Sandwich` visuals!